Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Configuration State**

-    - The Configuration State only starts the periodic local check timer (to determine if any Local Faults are present).
+    - The Configuration State tries to connect to all the A-CTU.
+The unit moves to the Low Power state as soon as all 4 of them are successfully connected.
+If this is       not the case, it will move to the Low Power state anyway after 20 seconds (`CONF_STATE_TIMEOUT`) of absence of any A-CTU advertisements;
+    - The BLE connection process is described in details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).

 - **Low power state**

-    - The power save state is the main state from which the CTU will run.
-In this state, `main` is in a busy wait kind of loop.
-    - In this state, both the `main` and `host` are involved.
-The `main` handles very little in the current application, but depending on the application, it can house some logic.
-    - The `host`, on the other hand handles both the connection procedure and the registration sequence.
-    - By receiving a valid advertisement with WPT Service UUID and also within a `rssi` that is smaller than `MINIMUM_ADV_RSSI`, the CTU procedes with multiple read/write procedures to allow an exchange of static parameters.
-This process will be described in more details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).
-   - The CTU transitions to the power transfer state if there are less than `MYNEWT_VAL(BLE_MAX_CONNECTIONS)` peers connected, in which case there will be attempts to scan periodically for other CRUs.
-Once there are `BLE_MAX_CONNECTIONS` CRUs connected, no further scan attempts will be undertaken.
+    - Here, the CTU is finally searching for CRUs;
+    - When a CRU gets connected, the `localization_process` happens:
-   - Also, here the `localization_process` happens.
-Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs), so the value of the `Vrect` is compared with a given treshold.
-If it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin.
+       - Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs);
+       - the value of the `Vrect` is compared with a given treshold (`VOLTAGE_LOW_THRESH`);
+       - if it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin;
+       - The variables which determine the speed of this process are `LOC_CTU_TIMER_PERIOD` and `LOC_CRU_TIMER_PERIOD`.

 - **Power transfer state**

-    - This state also involves both `main` and `host`, but this time equally.
-The `main` task handles all power transfer substates and all decisions regarding the values received from neighboring CRUs.
-The `host` task instead handles all communication procedures between any CRU and the CTU.
-    - Entering the "parent" function `CTU_power_transfer_state`, `main` starts by setting the total number of latching faults to 0.
-This allows on to reset to an error-less state.
+    - This state means at least one scooter is being charged or fully charged;
+    - The master keeps reading the sensor values of the A-CTU and the CRU, send them to the MQTT broker and writes them to the SD card:
+        - The speed of this process is crucial as it takes a lot of CPU resources;
+        - `CTU_TIMER_PERIOD` and `CRU_TIMER_PERIOD`;
+    - `Localization process` for other CRUs happens in the meanwhile;
+    - When the CTU reaches the `BLE_MAX_CONNECTIONS` peers connected (currently set to 8), no further scan attempts will be undertaken.

 - **Local fault state**

-    - Happens when sensor values received from A-CTUs are over the defined limit (overvoltage | overcurrent | overtemperature);
+    - Happens when sensor values received from A-CTUs are over the defined limit (overvoltage | overcurrent | overtemperature) or a metal object was placed in between       the gap (FOD);
-    - Any time this state is reached, the BLE stack resets and the configuration state is reached;
-    - The main application's duty is then to remain in a continuous loop until the `host_ctrl_on_reset` callback is run.
-Only then will the state flag change to the configuration state.
-Also, any and all peers that were previously present on the stack are now gone.
-They will have to advertise yet again, and connect to the CTU once again.
+    - The alert is sent from the A-CTU;
+    - The A-CTU is switched OFF, and then disconnected for some time depending on the type of alert:
+        - `TX_RECONNECTION_OVERVOLTAGE`;
+        - `TX_RECONNECTION_OVERTEMPERATURE`;
+        - `TX_RECONNECTION_OVERCURRENT`;
+        - `TX_RECONNECTION_FOD`;
+    - Finally, the master then goes back to the:
+        - Configuration State if no other A-CTUs are still connected;
+        - Power Transfer State if at least one scooter is currently being charged or already fully charged;
+        - Low Power State otherwise.

 - **Latching fault state**

     - Happens when sensor values received from CRU are over the defined limit (overvoltage | overcurrent | overtemperature);
-    - If `main` enters this state, the CTU has 3 "strikes" to correct any possible cause for this fault.
-    - At first, the application stop the power output under the relative peer.
+    - At first, the application stop the power output under the relative scooter;
-    - The CRUs will be disconnected and a delay of 5 seconds will be started.
-This allows a CRU to perhaps fix the latching fault on his own.
-    - At the count of 3 consecutive latching faults, local manteinance is requested (email to @bumblebee)
+    - The scooter won't be able to enstablish the BLE connection again for some time depending on the type of alert:
+        - `RX_RECONNECTION_OVERCURRENT`;
+        - `RX_RECONNECTION_OVERTEMPERATURE`;
+        - `RX_RECONNECTION_OVERVOLTAGE`;
+    - Finally, the master then goes back to the:
+        - Low Power state if no other scooters are currently being charged or have already reached the fully charged state;
+        - Power Transfer State otherwise.

 ### **BLE central client (ble_central.c)**

 - The BLE central module is almost solely handled by the `host` context.
-The only part of this module that runs on another task is the handle function for individual CRUs.
+The only part of this module that runs on another task is the handle function for individual peripherals;
 - Any type of function/procedure/callback that is needed for BLE communication is present in this CTU module.

 - **Discovery attempt**

     All discovery attempts will follow the same pattern.
 The steps leading to a succesful discovery attempt are the following:
-    - _ble_central_scan_start_
+    - _CTU_periodic_scan_timeout_

         - The discovery parameters used to configure the scanning procedure on the ESP32 are stored in `disc_params`.
-        - Once a scan procedure starts through the function `ble_gap_disc`, any device within BLE range will be eligible for device discovery.
+        - Once the relative software timer is started in the Configuration State, any device within BLE range will be eligible for device discovery.
         - ble_central_gap_event() is the callback function used for GAP and GATTC events all throughout the application's runtime.

     - _ble_central_gap_event_

         - This callback executes if the previous discovery procedure has succesfuly completed.
 The resulting event associated with the callback function will then be             `_BLE_GAP_EVENT_DISC_`.

     - _ble_central_connect_if_interesting_

-        - it will then run into `ble_central_connect_if_interesting` to determine if it is pertinent to connect to the newly found device.
+        - it will then run into `ble_central_connect_if_interesting` to determine if it is pertinent to connect to the newly found device;
-        - For each BLE device in proximity, the `host` task will analyze, through the `ble_central_should_connect` function, their service UUID to determine if it is a CRU.
-It will also determine if said CRU is in a relatively close range (rssi > -80dBm)
-        - On an unsuccesful discovery procedure, it returns and cancels any active discovery procedure.
+        - Each reported BLE device in proximity is analyzed through the `ble_central_should_connect` function:
+            - RSSI value must be below `MINIMUM_ADV_RSSI` (-90dB);
+            - The MAC address is checked to connect only to registered devices.

 - **Connection/Registration attempt**

-    - Connection attempts happen whenever a CRU is found by the discovery procedure.
+    - Connection attempts happen whenever a CRU is found by the discovery procedure;
+    - The scanning is stopped before the connection attempt;
+    - Conn_params defines the connection parameters;
     - The GAP procedure, as per NimBLE specifications, also attributes an event handler for both GAP and GATT events.
 The callback function chosen for this purpose is `ble_central_gap_event` which has been used previously by `ble_gap_disc`.
-Henceforth, this function will only run on events, not as a callback.
+Henceforth, this function will only run on events, not as a callback;
-    - On a successful connection attempt, the new connection with all its parameters will fill a peer structure and be added to a memory pool.
+    - On a successful connection attempt, the new connection with all its parameters will fill a peer structure and be added to a memory pool;
     - To properly identify what the CRU has to offer, the `host` task will fill out all Airfuel defined characteristics inside the peer structure's various memory pools with the `peer_disc_all` function.

    Once this runs completely, the `host` context procedes to run different functions in order: